openstack/kolla/doc/quickstart.rst

     kolla-build

-By default docker will build all containers using Centos as the base image and binary installation as base installation method.
-To change this behavior, please use the following parameters with build.py:
+By default kolla-build will build all containers using Centos as the base image and binary installation as base installation method.
+To change this behavior, please use the following parameters with kolla-build:

 ::